Questions & Answers

 Can I have my prenatal visits at home?

 For people planning home births, the 36 week home visit is included in our fee.
 All other prenatal visits are done at NOVA Natural Birth Center.
-Whether you give birth at home or at the birth center, our fee also includes a 2 day postpartum home visit.
+Whether you give birth at home or at the birth center, our fee also includes a 2 day postpartum home visit if you live in our service area.

 Do you offer VBAC (Vaginal Birth After Cesarean)?